Air India: Current

-Air India Regional was established as Alliance Air, a wholly owned subsidiary of Indian Airlines on 1 April 1996 and started operations on 21 June 1996.
-It was renamed Air India Regional after the merger between Air India and Indian Airlines.
-Air India Express began operations on 29 April 2005 and was initially owned by Air India Charters.
-It operates flights from South India to the Middle East and Southeast Asia.
+Air India Express began operations on 29 April 2005 and was initially owned by Air India Charters and operates flights from South India to the Middle East and Southeast Asia.
+In November 2022, Air India acquired AirAsia's stake in AirAsia India, renamed it into AIX Connect and announced plans to merge it with Air India Express.
+On 1 October 2024, this merger was completed successfully.

 Defunct

 Air India became the first Asian airline to operate freighters when Air India Cargo was set up in 1954 and started its freighter operations with a Douglas DC-3 aircraft.
 Air India Cargo ended freighter aircraft operations in early 2012.

+Alliance Air was a wholly owned subsidiary of Indian Airlines established on 1 April 1996.
+It started operations on 21 June 1996.
+It was renamed Air India Regional after the merger between Air India and Indian Airlines.

+It was renamed back to Alliance Air in 2017 and ceased being a subsidiary of Air India in April 2022 when the Government of India sold Air India to the Tata Group.

 Mascot

 Air India's mascot is the Maharajah (high king).
 It was created by Bobby Kooka, the then-commercial director of Air India, and Umesh Rao, an artist with J. Walter Thompson Limited in 1946.
 Kooka stated that, "We call him a Maharajah for want of a better description.
 But his blood isn't blue.
 He may look like royalty, but he isn't royal".
 Air India adopted the Maharajah as its mascot in 1946.
 It was used in promoting it although initially designed only for the airline's memo-pads.
 The Maharajah was given a makeover in 2015 and the brand is represented by a younger version.
+In 2023, the Maharajah was given a makeover and was revealed that the mascot would only be used in certain aspects of the airline like the premium lounges and crockery.